nutsdb/nutsdb/README.md

 ```
 ##### ZRank

-Returns the rank of member in the sorted set stored in the bucket at given bucket and key.
+Returns the rank of member in the sorted set stored in the bucket at given bucket and key, with the scores ordered from low to high.

 ```go
 if err := db.View(